applicaster/developer.applicaster.com/book/login/Android.md

   void login(Context context, Map additionalParams, Callback callback);
   void login(Context context, Playable playable, Map additionalParams, Callback callback);
 ```
-The difference between the two is the first one is generic while the second one is more specific to Playable items - thus usually ran in context of a playback or a specific video item.
+The difference between the two is the first one is generic while the second one is more specific to Playable items, thus usually ran in the context of a playback or a specific video item.

-For more info about `Playable` [Click Here](/player/Android.md)
+For more info about `Playable`, [Click Here](/player/Android.md)

 The following method is used for logging out:
 ``` java